thaliproject/abandoned-ThaliMobile-iOS/API.md

 When a peer is first discovered, `peerChanged` is called with the appropriate state.
-Each time the state of a peer changes, `peerChanged` will be called to notify the application.
+Each time the state of a peer changes, `peerChanged` will be called to notify the application of the change.

 On some systems, `peerChanged` will be called immediately when the state of a peer changes.
-On other systems, there may be a significant period of time between `peerChanged` callbacks.
+On other systems, where polling is being used to detect the state of nearby peers, there may be a significant period of time between `peerChanged` callbacks.
 ---
 End of document.